smeredith/smeredith.github.io/_posts/2016-10-22-freebsd-dell-inspiron-e1505-laptop.md

 ## Browsers

 I installed Chromium and Firefox.
-For Chromium, I needed to set `kern.ipc.shm_allow_removed=1` in `/etc/sysctl.conf`.
+For Chromium, the docs say I needed to set `kern.ipc.shm_allow_removed=1` in `/etc/sysctl.conf`, so I did that.

-Both work well.
-Firefox is faster for some operations, and Chromium is faster for others.
+Both work pretty well, but Firefox is more stable.
+Chromium hangs frequently.

 ## Performance